Ex-Oregon Gov. Kitzhaber to pay $20,000 for ethics violation

 The Oregon Government Ethics Commission has voted to accept a settlement with former Gov. John Kitzhaber that requires him to pay a $20,000 fine for violating state ethics laws.

-The Statesman Journal in the state capital report s that Kitzhaber attended Friday's meeting in Salem and expressed regret for his mistakes.
+Kitzhaber attended Friday's meeting in Salem and expressed regret for his mistakes, The Statesman Journal reported .

+"I did violate several provisions of Oregon's ethics laws," Kitzhaber said.
+"As governor it was my responsibility ... to ensure these questions of ambiguity were referred to the commission."

+Kitzhaber, a Democrat, resigned in 2015 amid allegations that fiancee Cylvia Hayes used their relationship to win contracts for her consulting business.
+Hayes had a role as an unpaid adviser in the governor's office and was privately paid to consult on the same issues.

 Kitzhaber faced a maximum fine of $50,000, but ethics cases are often negotiated for reduced settlements.

-Commissioner David Fiskum says the settlement ends a sad chapter in Oregon's history.
+Commissioner David Fiskum said the settlement ends a sad chapter in Oregon's history.

+But Commissioner Richard Burke said the settlement allows the Ethics Commission to give Oregonians another reason to believe in their government.

+"We will show the people of Oregon and public officials that ethics laws do mean something," Burke said.

 Comments